DataSystemsGroupUT/ConformanceCheckingUsingTries/README.md

-# I Will Survive: An Online Conformance Checking Algorithm Using Decay Time
+# I Will Survive: An Event-driven Conformance Checking Approach Over Process Streams

 ## Info
 This code is part of a conference paper currently under revision.